jgressmann/supercan/README.md

 $ VERBOSE=1 make V=1 BOARD=d5035-01 HWREV=2 BOOTLOADER=1 flash-jlink
 ```

 This creates and flashes the bootloader.
-Make sure to replace _HWREV=2_ with the version of the board you are using.
+Make sure to replace _HWREV=2_ with the revision of the board you are using.

 Next, flash SuperCAN using these steps